 In addition to the federal authorizations, Trans Mountain is participating in Transport Canada’s voluntary Technical Review Process of Marine Terminal Systems and Transshipment Sites (TERMPOL) process to address the increase in marine traffic to offload product from the Project.
 The TERMPOL process will take into consideration the operating systems and protocols associated with existing marine transportation, and examine the implications of the possible increase in marine vessel traffic to offload the product transported by the Project.
 This is an operational review process led by a federal interdepartmental committee tasked with precisely and reliably measuring the navigational risks associated with the location and operation of the marine terminals for large oil tankers.
 The intent of the TERMPOL is to ameliorate elements of a project proposal that, in certain circumstances, could threaten the integrity of a ship’s hull and its cargo containment system and, consequently, the environment near the ship while it is navigating waters under Canadian jurisdiction.

-Information about the NEB’s hearing process can be seen on their website.
-There are several ways to get involved with the hearing process.
-To receive process updates, including information on the application to participate, you can sign up to receive email updates from the NEB about the NEB hearing process for the Trans Mountain Expansion Project here.
+Information about the NEB’s hearing process can be seen on the board's website.
+To receive hearing process updates, you can sign up to receive email updates from the NEB about the NEB hearing process for the Trans Mountain Expansion Project here.